pckerneis/piano-keys/docs/README.md

 You can choose between these mouse interaction modes :
 - `default`: press the mouse to press a key, release the mouse to release the key.
 - `slide`: same as default but you can also slide from a note to another with a mouse drag.
-- `toggle`: press the mouse to toggle a key
+- `toggle`: press the mouse to toggle a key.
-- `none`: the mouse is simply ignored
+- `none`: the mouse is simply ignored.

 ## Customize appearence